Postal 2: Gameplay

 The game also features a cameo by Gary Coleman, acting as himself, who appears early on as the objective of one of the game's tasks (travel to the local shopping mall to get Gary's autograph).
 The player can choose to fight and kill Coleman or simply have the book signed peacefully (after enduring a long line-up).
 The Dude twice mistakes Coleman as having starred in What's Happening!! and The Facts of Life, when he actually starred in Diff'rent Strokes.
 Regardless of the Dude's actions, the police storm the building in an attempt to arrest Gary Coleman and a gunfight ensues which invariably results in Coleman's apparent demise, with or without the player's help.
 Later on in the game he can also be seen in the Police Station, when the player escapes from his cell he also frees everyone else—including Coleman, who can be seen running alongside Krotchy.
 Coleman apparently survives as he can be seen in the Apocalypse Weekend expansion, bandaged up in the hospital (various evil Gary Coleman clones also serve as recurring enemies during Postal Dude's constant hallucinations).

+Development

+The game was developed by 9 people.

 Release

+Postal 2 was the first release by Whiptail Interactive, a publisher based in West Chester, Pennsylvania.
+The game was released to manufacturing in early April 2003 and shipped later that month in North America and Europe.